Key Considerations for Navigating Uncertain Times in Business

-To start, you’ll look at the four core dimensions of your business model and brand: customers, value propositions, value demonstrations, and capabilities.
-Second, you’ll analyse the connections between these dimensions.
-Third, you’ll define realistic objectives for your organisation, during and after the crisis.
-(You may want to consider different objectives for different crisis scenarios, such as fast crisis recovery vs. long lockdown period.)
+The first step is to examine four core dimensions of your business model and brand: customers, value propositions, value demonstrations, and capabilities.
+After analyzing the connections between these dimensions, you can then define realistic objectives for your organization, both during and after the crisis.
+It may be necessary to have different objectives based on various crisis scenarios, such as focusing on fast recovery or preparing for an extended lockdown period.

 Find out more about the things that inspire and inform our work, a collection of news, views, case studies, and everything in-between from our global offices.